-With iOS 9, Apple offered some nice multitasking options.
+With iOS 9&10, Apple offers some nice multitasking options.
 If you have the iPad Pro, iPad Air or later or even an iPad mini 2 or later, you can now check out the picture in picture option that is available to you.
-With iOS 9.1, Apple also fixed some of the annoyances related to the multitasking UI primarily related to performance.
-If you tried the feature when it came out in 9 and did not like it due to performance issues, you may want to give it a shot again.

-With the newer iPad models, you can test and use the Split view, with two apps running side by side on the same screen.
+With the newer iPad models, why not give it a try?
+So go ahead and test and use the Split-ScreenView, and start running two apps side by side on the same screen.

-This is the easiest and one of the most convenient options of multitasking using your ipad.
-You can can divide the screen into two and runs two apps next to each other.
+This is the easiest and one of the most convenient options of multitasking using your iPad.
+You divide the screen into two and runs two apps next to each other.
 This feature works better in the landscape mode with apps that are split screen compatible.

-Starting with iOS9, Apple has insisted that App developers provide multitasking support.
-The general exception is that developers who are building camera centric apps or game apps that use ipad sensors as a part of their core gameplay can opt out of supporting the multitasking features.
-Please make sure to check the app’s compatibility with multitasking features.
+Starting with iOS9, Apple insists that App Developers provide multitasking support.
+The general exception is that developers who are building camera centric apps or game apps that use iPad sensors as a part of their core gameplay can opt out of supporting the multitasking features.
+So, please make sure to check the app’s compatibility with multitasking features.

 On your iPad, simply slide your finger left from the right hand of the screen.
 The sidebar is shown.
 Slide over lets you use a second app in the sidebar.
 You can scroll the sidebar up and down to review all the apps that are available to you and tap on the one that you want to open.